 My name is J. Gordon.
 I am a songwriter and vocal producer from Dallas, Texas.
-I specialize in writing pop and EDM music and helping vocalists accomplish their best sound in the studio.
+I specialize in writing pop, R&B, and EDM music and helping vocalists accomplish their best sound in the studio.

 I am offering songwriting, vocal production and demoing services